Questions and Answers

 Service areas can be defined by zip codes, boroughs or counties that a provider serves.

 3. Can organizations apply to serve only one of the target populations – for example people with hypertension and diabetes or people with mental illness?
 Will organizations that serve a narrower population be disadvantaged in the application process?

 Health Home providers cannot specialize in specific populations; they must be able to serve all populations.

 4. Must a Health Home provide all three levels of care management intensity?

 5. Does DOH have guidance on staffing standards for the three levels of care coordination?

-No. It is up to each HH provider to determine the qualifications of their care managers.
+No. It is up to each Health Home provider to determine the qualifications and staffing levels for their care managers.